Sudan, rebels say fighting in southern oil state

 "Hundreds of soldiers from the Sudan People's Liberation Movement (in South Kordofan) were killed during an attack on the city of Taludi this morning," he told reporters at a news conference by telephone.

-A spokesman for the SPLA in South Kordofan, Qamar Dalman, said the fighting was not over and disputed the government's figures, saying just five SPLA fighters had been killed.
+A spokesman for the SPLA in South Kordofan, Qamar Dalman, said the fighting was not over and disputed the government's figures, saying just five SPLA fighters had been killed so far.

 He claimed rebels controlled up to half of Taludi and had killed 273 government soldiers.